Category

 • How To

-Get IRB/APLAC/Biosafety Protocols Approved
+Get IRB/IACUC/Biosafety Protocols Approved

 Protocols are submitted and reviewed online using eProtocol.
 Remember that your protocol should be clearly written and easily understandable.
 Panel members represent a variety of disciplines, which means that some reviewers will not be as familiar with your field as you are.